Now along this journey, light transmission can encounter some hazards. So there can be some

 in left homonymous inferior quadrant anopsia.
 If we take a look here, here’s the quadrant

-that’s disrupted in the left temporal retina.
+that’s disrupted in the left nasal retina.
 Then here’s a quadrant that’s disrupted on the right

 putting pressure on this part of the pathway.
 Lesions can also occur along the lower optic